zwGithubStation/leetcode/IDE快捷键.md

   For example, the selection expands from a method name to the expression calling this method, then to the whole statement, then to the containing block, and so on.

   `ctrl`+`w`

+- 函数声明/for/if语句 自动生成大括号闭包

+  You can create code constructs using statement completion.
+Start typing a method declaration, a method call or a statement such as   if  ,   for  ,   switch  , or   return  .
+Press   `Ctrl`   `Shift`    `Enter`   to complete the statement into a syntactically correct construct.

+  `Ctrl`+`Shift`+`Enter`